-Following up has to start right away.
+Your follow up has to start right away.
 The night of the novel fair I emailed my manuscript to as many agents/publishers as I could before exhaustion made me stupid.
 I got up early the next day, and followed up with the final people on the list.

 While we waited for a diagnosis, I also waited for the verdict on my novel.
 I felt I’d done good job at the pitch – my hope was that the novel would deliver on the promise.
 Over those same weeks I received a few rejections from agents.
 One was a pretty flat no (a no I’d been expecting as the in-person dynamic didn’t work at all when we were focussed on my novel – we only connected when we left writing behind and talked of real life).
 The other agents were very encouraging about my novel, and constructive with their advice.
 Oddly, each rejection gave me a sense of relief.
 That’s because I hold a completely irrational belief that if something good happens, something bad will happen to keep the balance.
 In an strange way, like a child, I felt that my ‘bad’ news was keeping my family safe from my sister being given bad news.

 In early March my sister was given a diagnosis.
 She had a tumour that is so rare it is seen in only 1% of all cancer cases.
 And she had the rarest presentation of that tumour.
 Before her diagnosis I had thought that you either have cancer, or you don’t.
 That a growth is either benign or it’s malignant.
-That, like I learned about gender at school – you’re either a boy or girl – there’s nothing in between.
+That, like what I learned about gender at school – you’re either a boy or girl – there’s nothing in between.
 But my sister was diagnosed with a ‘borderline’ phyllodes tumour, which is a fast-growing tumour with a leaf-like pattern of cells (“phyllodes” is from the Greek, meaning “leafy”).
-These are usually either benign or malignant.
+These tumours are usually either benign or malignant.
 But hers presented with features of both.
 It wasn’t snow, it wasn’t rain – it was slush.
 Luckily, even a full-on malignant phyllodes tumour will grow fast, but rarely spreads.
 The tumour doesn’t respond to chemo, but once diagnosed, can be excised.
 For the rest of her life my sister will follow up annually to check her excision was 100% successful.
-This diagnosis, coming after so many weeks of uncertainty, felt like one of those once in a decade lottery wins you read about in the newspaper.
+This diagnosis, coming after so many weeks of uncertainty, felt like one of those once-in-a-decade lottery wins you read about in the newspaper.

 After that, a river of energy freed up in my life.
-Though I was still struggling to balance my writing, a full-time job and manage my ongoing back pain from our car accidents, I returned my focus to the Novel Fair follow-ups.
+Though I was still struggling to balance my writing, my full-time job and manage my ongoing back pain from our car accidents, I returned my focus to the Novel Fair follow-ups.
 I had a system (of COURSE I had a system).

 I felt most confident contacting the agents/publishers who’d responded to my initial email – at a minimum I knew the email address I’d used worked.
 But most agents/publishers didn’t respond to my first email, and so I felt a little uncomfortable – and insecure – emailing them.
 I’d no way of knowing if the address I had was right.

 I think from when we are babies we like to explore cause and effect.
 A baby throws a ball – and even before they can crawl they track the ball’s arc and resting point with full attention.
 Lobbing your novel at someone who doesn’t confirm receipt feels a little like dropping a pebble down a well and never hearing the splash.
-The solution is of course to be a baby, and keep dropping pebbles down in the hope there is water down there somewhere.
+The solution is of course to be a baby, and keep dropping pebbles in the hope there is water down there somewhere.